neicnordic/neic-sda/docs/structure.md

 2. Docker Swarm
 3. PodMan

-For testing on local developer PC's etc, Docker compose is catered for in several of the test codes available in the SDA software repositories.
+For testing on local developer PC's etc, Docker compose is part of the [local development and testing](guides/local-dev-and-testing.md) guide.

 ### Choice of storage back-end

 To support different needs of different deployment locations, SDA is heavily configurable in several aspects.
 For the main archive storage, SDA supports both S3 storage and POSIX filesystem storage options, utilizing the exact same microservices with different parameters.

-For other storage dependent functionality, such as upload areas (aka inbox) and download areas (aka outbox), there are different choices of microservices (using different storage technology and transfer protocols) that can be orchestrated together with the main SDA microservices to meet local needs and requirements.
+For other storage dependent functionality, such as upload areas i.e. `inbox` and data retrieval API, there are different choices of microservices (using different storage technology and transfer protocols) that can be orchestrated together with the main SDA microservices to meet local needs and requirements.